There are 18 native turtles in Indiana and include terrestrial turtles like box turtles, softshell turtles, map turtles, cooters, and more.

 Males are different from females as they have a concave plastron, while females have a convex one.
 Male’s tail is thicker than females, and they have brown eyes.
 Females have red eyes.

-See our guide on how to tell the gender of a turtle for more steps for figuring out if your turtle is male or female.
+See our guide on how to tell the gender of a turtle for more steps to figuring out if your turtle is male or female.

 2. Spiny Softshell Turtle

 The species is one of the largest freshwater turtles in North America.
-The name is in reference to the spiny, cone-like projections on the carapace, and which shouldn’t be confused as scales.
+The name is in reference to the spiny, cone-like projections on the carapace, which shouldn’t be confused with scales.

 The same as the other softshell turtle species, this one also has webbed feet and three claws.
 Their carapace is olive or yellowy-brownish in color, while their plastron is white to yellow.